Subh12m/BlackSwanWeb/README.md

 # URL: https://surja15.github.io/BlackSwanWeb/

 **Black Swan Antivirus** is a lightweight, fast, and customizable cybersecurity tool built as a final-year project.
-It not only delivers a powerful real-time scanning engine but also includes useful web utilities like a **secure password generator** and a **URL safety checker**, all packaged into a clean, responsive web interface.
+It not only delivers a powerful real-time scanning engine but also includes useful web utilities like a **QR Code generator**, **secure password generator** and a **URL safety checker**, all packaged into a clean, responsive web interface.

 ## 🌐 Website Overview